RedRyotaBunt/Stalker_H1940_PDA/README.txt

-This is Stalker PDA, an .exe created to run on Windows Pocket model to re-create the legendary PDA from the S.T.A.L.K.E.R. series.
+This is Stalker PDA, an .exe created to run on Windows Pocket model for HP iPAQ H1940 to re-create the legendary PDA from the S.T.A.L.K.E.R. series.

 INSTALLATION:
 To install this, you'll need a build of Windows Mobile Device Center.